-- The neighbourhood offers opportunities to build a continuity of knowledges and Lore, linking to increased physical activity. - Vibrant cultural spaces for practice and performance would be easily accessed from public transport and nearby existing residential communities. - An education collaboration zone around the education precinct could enhance transition between primary, secondary and post-school learning and employment, embed cultural
+- The neighbourhood offers opportunities to build a continuity of knowledge and lore, linking to increased physical activity. - Vibrant cultural spaces for practice and performance would be easily accessed from public transport and nearby existing residential communities. - An education collaboration zone around the education precinct could enhance transition between primary, secondary and post-school learning and employment, embed cultural literacy and develop community wellbeing with sporting and other groups.

-- literacy and develop community wellbeing with sporting and other groups. - Connections will bring opportunity, such as those to Sydney Metro stations, Lachlan's Line and Wicks Road. - Opportunities exist to develop new diversified commercial spaces and mixed use areas. - A new residential community would be supported with active spaces and community facilities.
+- Connections will bring opportunity, such as those to Metro stations, Lachlan's Line and Wicks Road. - Opportunities exist to develop new diversified commercial spaces and mixed-use areas. - A new residential community would be supported with active spaces and community facilities.
 Inside the commercial core, there is the opportunity to explore residential uses within the identified activity hub.

-Years 1-5 Years 6-10 From year 11+ New diversified employment space for approximately 400 new jobs Space for 1,200+ additional jobs in a diversity of sectors and scales Approximately 355 new dwellings Additional 775+ dwellings new dwellings Micro mobility project Conversion of car parks into active uses Cultural hub and diverse working spaces A new primary school education precinct Continued environmental upgrades Roll out of 18-hour economic strategy
+Years 1-5 Years 6-10 From year 11+ New diversified employment space for approximately 400 new jobs Space for 500 additional jobs in a diversity of sectors and scales Approximately 370 Space for 1,200+ additional jobs in a diversity of sectors and scales Approximately 355 new dwellings Additional 775+ dwellings new dwellings Micro-mobility project Conversion of car parks into active uses Cultural hub and diverse working spaces A new primary school education precinct Continued environmental upgrades Roll out of 18-hour economic strategy

-- Create 15,000sqm of parks, plazas and squares and enhance 3,500sqm of open space. - Plan for commercial development to be within 400 m of a minimum 3,000sqm park and new housing to be within 200 m of a minimum 3,000sqm park.

-Locate taller buildings along Wicks Road and around the new activity hub.
+Design c riteria Description New public open space Create 15,000sqm of parks, plazas and squares and enhance 3,500sqm of open space.
+Plan for commercial development to be within 400m of a minimum 3,000sqm park and new housing to be within 200m of a minimum 3,000sqm park.
+Location of taller buildings Locate taller buildings along Wicks Road and around the new activity hub.
+Building typologies Incorporate educational facilities into the podiums of mixed-use buildings.
+New education precinct Incorporate new primary and secondary school facilities potentially with shared school-community facilities.

-Building typologies

-• Incorporate educational facilities into the podiums of mixed use buildings.

-New education precinct

-• Incorporate new primary and secondary school facilities potentially with shared school-community facilities.